AND Festival 2017

 AND Festival 2017 Abandon Normal Devices’ roving biennial of new cinema, digital culture and art, took place in the heart of the Peak District between the 21-24 September 2017.

 Across four days, the festival saw a host of site-specific installations, world premieres and performances take-over the village of Castleton.
-From satellites to neutrino observatories, fossilisation to free-fall, this year’s programme will reveal the earth’s layers, from the drone’s eye view to the sunshine-deprived depths of subterranean bunkers, exploring themes of verticality and deep time in a series of prophetic, provocative and uncanny reflections on the earth.
+From satellites to neutrino observatories, fossilisation to free-fall, this year’s programme revealed the earth’s layers, from the drone’s eye view to the sunshine-deprived depths of subterranean bunkers, exploring themes of verticality and deep time in a series of prophetic, provocative and uncanny reflections on the earth.

 Going on a journey from inner to outer spaces, the festival was a site for the symbolic and subconscious, where artists become archaeologists of the future unearthing rare sounds, simulated environments and technological ruins.